ABOUT ME

 I completed my psychotherapy training at the Metanoia Institute, qualifying as a Certified & Clinical Transactional Analyst & Psychotherapist at MSc level, and I currently hold the title of Provisional Trainer & Supervisor in Transactional Analysis (PTSTA (P)).
 As an integrative practitioner, I also tend to draw on various psycho-therapeutic models to support an individualised approach to therapy dependent on expectation and need.
 I see my self as a relational practitioner, whereby I am very present in the relationships I work within.

-I have worked in a number of clinical settings including the NHS, as well as for various charitable organisations which has widened my personal & clinical knowledge of working with more marginalised groups in society whereby 'difference' has hindered the life experience of individuals, and has led to a range of trauma & personal crisis.
+I have worked in a number of clinical settings including the NHS, as well as for various charitable organisations, drug & alcohol services, homeless and mental health services, which has widened my personal & clinical knowledge of working with more marginalised groups in society whereby 'difference' has hindered the life experience of individuals, and has led to a range of trauma & personal crisis.

 In light of my clinical experience, I aim to foster an environment whereby 'all' are included regardless of race, gender identity, sexuality, class, age, and disability, and I apply an intersectional lens to my work, always being mindful of the social, cultural, and political conditions on lived experience.